cerb/cerb.github.io/pricing/site.md

 You aren't paying per worker account, so there isn't a penalty for inviting everyone to participate: full-time staff, part-time contributors, busy executives, interns, temps, contractors, partners, and volunteers.

-<div id="starter-license"></div>

-## What is a starter license?

-A starter license provides 3 seats at no cost.
-The license is valid for the latest version of Cerb at the time it is created.
-The right to run that version of the software will never expire.

-Starter licenses don't provide access to priority support or ongoing software updates.
-They are eligible for one free renewal per 12 month period.
-Aside from that, they have no feature-related limitations.

-Registered charities and qualifying open source projects may be eligible for a higher seat limit and ongoing software updates at no cost.

 ## How do I install Cerb on my own hardware?

 Read the <a href="/docs/installation">installation instructions</a> to get started.